Personal Injury Law

 Common law isn’t the only source of personal injury law.
 Legislation have passed laws that touch on personal injury matters.
 For instance, when legislation passed workers’ compensation statutes, they basically took all causes of work-associated injuries outside the field of personal injury and turned workers’ compensation into the sole remedy for injured employees (in many cases preventing injury-associated lawsuits towards employers).

-One other state law that affects personal injury cases is the statute of limitations, in which places a limit on the period of time you have to file an injury- associated lawsuit through your state’s civil court system.
+One other state law it affects cases is the statute of limitations, in which places a limit on the period of time you have to file an injury- associated lawsuit through your state’s civil court system.

 Source: